oroinc/documentation/backend/setup/mysql-to-postgresql.rst

        WITH prefetch rows = 10000
    alter schema 'old_db_name' rename to 'public'
-   CAST type datetime to timestamp /*(DC2Type:datetime)*/ drop default drop not null using zero-dates-to-null, type int with extra auto_increment when (< precision 12) to serial drop typemod, type int with extra auto_increment when (>= 12 precision) to bigserial drop typemod, type int when (< precision 12) to int drop typemod,
+   CAST type datetime to timestamp /*(DC2Type:datetime)*/ drop default drop not null using zero-dates-to-null, type int with extra auto_increment to serial drop typemod, type int with extra auto_increment when (< precision 12) to serial drop typemod, type int with extra auto_increment when (>= 12 precision) to bigserial drop typemod, type int when (< precision 12) to int drop typemod,